Rumbleship/rfi-gql-framework/README.md

   3.6 **A note on Filters**.<br>
   Usually, the BaseAttribs builders define attributes as both required and optional as the business rules dictate for the business object.<br>
   However for Filters, these are always optional.
 The standard pattern we have adopted in the gql world of determining `nullable: boolean` using `!isInputOrObject(attribType)` takes care of that for the schema.
   For the Typescript type system, we have to use type manipulation and create a type that converts all the properties to optional.
-This can eiterh be done by creating a alias type as below or using Partial<MyRelayFilterClass> in the methods that take a filter.
+This can eiterh be done by creating a alias type as below or using Partial<MyRelayFilterClass> in the methods that take a filter. <br>

-  While refactoring to use the SubscriptionFilter, it may be appropriate to also use this pattern.
-See the simple MyRelayResolver example below.<br>
+  Note in the example Resolver below, for the lineItems field resolver, the alias type `LineItemFilter` is used for the typescript method defnition, and the the ClassType `GqlLineItemFilter` is used in the typeGraphQL decorator. <br>
-  3.7 Replace the deprecated GQLEdge and GQLCOnnection with the prefered buildEdgeClass() and buildConnectionClass()
+3. 3.7 Replace the deprecated GQLEdge and GQLConnection with the prefered buildEdgeClass() and buildConnectionClass()

   Examples:<br>